cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 This notation makes no sense for a slew of reasons:

-1. The regular expression should correspond to the local identifiers of a resource like `DOID`, not a registry like the OBO PURL system.
+1. The regular expression should correspond to the local identifiers of a semantic space like `DOID`, not a registry like the OBO PURL system.
 2. If you follow the simple algorithm for constructing a CURIE from a prefix and identifier, you end up with identifiers that look like CURIEs like `DOID:11337` or redundant CURIEs that look like `DOID:DOID:11337`.